mhgulay/FonetTaskStudy/README.md

-demoblaze.com categories product control and E2E purchase testing
+demoblaze.com control of products in the categories and E2E purchasing test